sakksoftware/hse-mcmaster-prodution/README.md

   params:
   * `q` - search query
-  * `filters` - semi-colon separated list of IDs of the applied filters
+  * `applied_filters` - semi-colon separated list of IDs of the applied filters
   * `sort_by` - order of search results
   * `page` - the result page to be returned
   * `lang` - the language in which the search is to be performed